openstack/nova/doc/source/devref/multinic.rst

 Each of the network managers are designed to run independently of the compute manager.
 They expose a common API for the compute manager to call to determine and configure the network(s) for an instance.
 Direct calls to either the network api or especially the DB should be avoided by the virt layers.

+On startup a manager looks in the networks table for networks it is assigned and configures itself to support that network.
+Using the periodic task, they will claim new networks that have no host set.
+Only one network per network-host will be claimed at a time.
+This allows for psuedo-loadbalancing if there are multiple network-hosts running.

 Flat Manager
 ------------